krsreedhar/cnn_melanoma/README.md

 - The objective of the CNN model is to classify a type of cancer called Melanoma.
 - A CNN based classification model is developed.
 - To enhance the training and to avoid overfitting and class imbalances, Augmentor library is used.
+- To run this notebook, place Train and Test folders in Google Drive under folder 'Skin cancer ISIC The International Skin Imaging Collaboration'

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->